aimee-mcneil-melville/ToDo-Full-Stack/README.md

 }
 ```

+As you can see, `readline` gives you even more practice with callbacks!
 If you want to get a little more fancy, try using the `prompt` npm package for input.
 An example of how you might use it:

 ```js
 var prompt = require('prompt')